BADeery/sandbox/content/articles-page.md

 ---

-Regarding my articles - Some go deep.
+<p class="center">Regarding my articles - Some go deep.
 Some go sideways.
-All of them go somewhere.
+All of them go somewhere.<p>

----